dgeorgiev06/jitsi-funky-openfire/README.md

 4. open 2 terminals and make sure you are in the root directory:
 5. run npm start — — reset-cache
 6. run react-native run-ios — device ( TO RUN ON THE DEVICE YOU WILL NEED TO SIGN THE PROJECT IN XCODE )

+The prototype is configured to connect to an openfire server running on localhost.
+To connect to a different machine you have to do the following:

+1. Update ./app/servers/jitsi-api/jitsi-api-config.ts with the appropriate base url to get the server config file.
+The url is http://localhost:7070/ofmeet/config.js without ssl and https://localhost:7443/ofmeet/config.js with ssl
+2. Update ./jitsi-meet/config.js if you need to override any of the values in the config.
+If nothing needs to be overriden make sure the config is empty or hasOverrides in ./app/models/root-store/setup-root-store.ts is set to false
+3. also update ssl in ./app/models/root-store/setup-root-store.ts.
+Set to true if ssl for the server is enabled, otherwise leave false

 More details here: